MkrtichSargsyan/microverse-html-forms/README.md

-# Embedding Images and Video
+# Html forms

-> This is a youtube homepage clone using HTML and CSS3.
+> This is a Mint.com signup page clone using HTML and CSS3.

 ## Screenshots of original website
 ### Screen size > 1024px